borismassesa/double_pendulum-simulation/README.md

 	- The double pendulum will start swinging based on the initial parameters.
 2. Observing the Simulation
 	- Adjust your camera to view the pendulum from the side for the best perspective.
-	- Watch the pendulum’s motion and observe the chaotic behavior typical of a double pendulum.
+	- Watch the pendulum's motion and observe the chaotic behavior typical of a double pendulum.

 **Customization:**
  - You can customize the simulation by modifying the exported variables in pendulum_system.gd.